tonio-lora/Enterprise-Insights-for-SAP/README.md

-# Azure Synapse Analytics PoC Accelerator
+# Enterprise Insights For SAP Accelerator

 ![alt tag](https://raw.githubusercontent.com/shaneochotny/Azure-Synapse-Analytics-PoC\/main/Images/Synapse-Analytics-PoC-Architecture.gif)

 # Description

-Create a Synapse Analytics environment based on best practices to achieve a successful proof of concept.
-While settings can be adjusted, the major deployment differences are based on whether or not you used Private Endpoints for connectivity.
-If you do not already use
+Create a Synapse Analytics environment and deploys SAP Specific pipelines that migrate data to the Data Lake and then to a Synapse Dedicated Pool for reporting.
+It is a completely metadata driven process.
+You can configure what tables can be moved.

-Private Endpoints for other Azure deployments, it's discouraged to use them for a proof of concept as they have many other networking depandancies than what can be configured here.
+The process supports multiple SAP systems.

 # How to Run